richtastic/ff/src/3DR/wiki/app.md

 - corner feature size should be based on something ...

-- TRIPLE ALGORITHM REFINEMENT
-	- minimize costs
-	- WANT COMPARABLE SCALES OF COMPARRISON ...
-	- want to throw out score outliers

-- recognizing outliers at various points in algorithms -- based on std dev | 2 or 3 sigma [95% or 99.7%]
+- recognizing outliers at various points in algorithms -- revisit
-	- medium matching: sort on distance(^2) from F-lines
-	- triangle matching: can also use F with final sample triple-points and remove where each of point is outside respective (of 3) F-line distance range

 fullMatchesForObjects